Obama Foundation Partnership

 There are more than 98 million adolescent girls who are out of school today.
 It's a reality that we are committed to changing and doing so in partnership with the Girls Opportunity Alliance, Michelle Obama, and other dedicated partners.
 In March 2015, Michelle Obama visited Room to Read’s Girls’ Education Program in Siem Reap, Cambodia, and met with 10 girls.

-Now in 2019 and beyond, Room to Read is excited to continue to work together and highlight the need and importance of girls' education around the world.
+In December 2019 and beyond, Room to Read is excited to work together and highlight the need and importance of girls' education around the world.
 With the support of the Girls Opportunity Alliance, we’re expanding our impact to reach even more girls in Vietnam by partnering with two local organizations, Capacity Building and Support Center for Women and Children (CSWC) and Anh Duong.

 We'll be sharing updates along the way from this incredible partnership so stay connected to see how we're transforming the world.